Sv443-Network/UserUtils/README.md

 tr.addLanguage("de-CH", {
   // overwrite the "greeting" but keep other keys as they are:
   ...translation_de,
-  "greeting": "Grüezi!",
+  greeting: "Grüezi!",
 });

 tr.addLanguage("de-AT", {
   // overwrite "greeting" again but keep other keys as they are:
   ...translation_de,
-  "greeting": "Grüß Gott!",
+  greeting: "Grüß Gott!",
 });

-// example for custom pluralization:
+// example for custom pluralization using a predefined suffix:

 tr.addLanguage("en", {
   "cart_items_added-0": "No items were added to the cart",